slayyden/cse-168-final-project/README.md

   - Polygons may have an arbitrary number of sides
 - Rectangular area lights
 - Diffuse, specular, and roughness parameters for Principled BSDF materials (Principled is Blender's primary physically based BSDF model)

+# Closing Thoughts
+This code is not very optimized, but it seems that the majority of the runtime is taken up by filling up the reservoirs.
+Tracing the path's rays and spatial reuse take little time in comparison.
+There's probably some significant performance bottleneck I need to sort out.

+Spatial reuse didn't do as much as I thought it would do in the scenes I tested.
+Perhaps I need a scene with a lot of lights where each individual surface point is mostly affected by a handful of important lights.

+I decided to keep using my code, not any of the Embree/OptiX starter code and after working on this code base for over 10 weeks, I'm pretty proud of what I've done.
+While the ReSTIR part is not super optimized, the rest was written in a very performance conscious manner.
+I learned a ton about performant programming, maintaining software, C++, and of course graphics over the course of this journey.